mike-north/workshops/README.md

 This is a collection of utilities that <a title="Mike.Works" href="https://mike.works">Mike.Works</a> uses for <a href='https://mike.works/courses'>our many workshops</a>.
 </p>

+## The Tools

+* **[TechCheck](./packages/techcheck/)** is our utility for interactively guiding students through the process of installing and verifing that each project's dependencies are correctly installed.

 &copy; 2018 [Mike.Works](https://mike.works), All Rights Reserved